christophebedard/dco-check/README.md

 # dco-check

-Simple DCO check script to be used in CI.
+Simple DCO check script to be used in any CI.